kibrukuture/align/README.md

 ## Contributing

 Contributions are welcome!
-Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.
+Please open an issue or submit a pull request at [https://github.com/kibrukuture/align](https://github.com/kibrukuture/align).

 ---

 ## Changelog

-See [CHANGELOG.md](CHANGELOG.md) for a list of changes.
+See [CHANGELOG.md](https://github.com/kibrukuture/align/blob/main/CHANGELOG.md) for a list of changes.